YAcademy-Residents/Proxies-website/pages/Security_Guide.md

 ### Testing procedure

 The first step is to identify the external contract address that the call is using.
-If it is possible for there to be no contract at this address, and there is no check in Yul (or a similar low-level language), then the `delegatecall` may return true unexpectedly.
+If it is possible for there to be no contract at this address, and there is no check to verify that the contract exists before the `delegatecall`, then `delegatecall` may return true unexpectedly.

 ### Hacks